Q: Can I “unlock” my cell phone to get service from a different carrier?

 Q: Can my cell-phone be bugged or configured to remotely monitor my activities?

 A: Yes, but it would require physical access to the phone.
 Such activity may be legal or illegal.
 For example, it is legal for parents to install special software onto their children’s phones to allow parents to receive text messages about the phone’s location, any calls made and copies of text messages.
-It is illegal, however, to divulge information obtained by intercepting messages sent over an interstate communications carrier line, according to the Federal Communications Act of 1934, and federal courts generally do not allow wiretap evidence to be used.
+It is illegal, however, to divulge information obtained by intercepting messages sent over an interstate communications carrier line, and federal courts generally do not allow wiretap evidence to be used.

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Donald A. Wochna, chief legal officer and Hayden Pritchard, CCE, CCFE, ACE, AME, for Vestige Digital Investigations.
+It was prepared by Donald A. Wochna, Esq., Managing Partner, E-Data Law Group LLC and Hayden Pritchard, CCE, CCFE, ACE, AME.